TheYuriG/blog_lessons/discord_create_channels/README.md

 // code in between unchanged
 // ...

-    name: chosenVoiceChannelName, // The name given to the channel by the user
+    name: chosenVoiceChannelName, // The name given to the Channel by the user
-    type: ChannelType.GuildVoice, // The type of the channel created.
+    type: ChannelType.GuildVoice, // The type of the Channel created.
     userLimit: voiceChannelUserLimit, // The max number of concurrent users

 // ...